Alaska Railroad Seward Depot

 An interesting and somewhat eerie story associated with the Alaska Railroad Seward Depot involves tales of a ghostly figure that roams the depot grounds.
 Local legend has it that the spirit of a former worker, who tragically died in the early days of the depot’s operation, still lingers.
 Visitors and staff have reported strange occurrences, such as unexplained noises and sudden drops in temperature, especially in the old waiting area.
 Although there is no hard evidence to support these claims, the stories add a mysterious allure to the depot, making it of interest to many.

-Times, ticket prices, and practical tips
+Times, ticket prices, and practical tips :

 The Alaska Railroad operates on a seasonal schedule, with the peak season running from mid-May to mid-September.
 The Alaska Railroad Seward Depot typically opens for departures around 6:00 a.m., with return times varying depending on the destination.
-Tickets for the scenic trip from Anchorage to Seward start at around $99 for adults, with discounts for children, older people and military personnel.
+Tickets for the scenic trip from Anchorage to Seward start at around $99 for adults, with discounts for children, seniors and military personnel.

 Leave a Reply